Welcome to this review of Ginger Software, the spell checker and grammar proofreading software.

 Ginger versus ProWritingAid

-ProWritingAid is our number one pick for the best proofreading software, as it has incredibly advanced proofreading options, a plagiarism checker, and a lot more.
+ProWritingAid is my number one pick for the best grammar checker, as it has incredibly advanced proofreading options, a plagiarism checker, and a lot more.

 The only reason why I would pick Ginger over ProWritingAid is if you are a student studying a second language, and you want help developing your grammatical skills for that language.
 Otherwise, ProWritingAid is the way to go.

-Be sure to check out our coupon to get 20% off your purchase of the lifetime ProWritingAid service, or check out our in-depth review here.
+Be sure to check out my coupon to get 20% off your purchase of the lifetime ProWritingAid service, or check out my in-depth review here.

 Ginger Software Security